-- If your soundcard provides surround sound via multiple speakers, this would also be a feature that you would lose by making your Line 6 hardware your preferred audio device. - Some sound cards also have synthesizer chips onboard that feed audio directly out of the card without the computer "seeing" it, so these sounds might also not be available to you if you were using your Line 6 device as the preferred audio device.
-If your soundcard has one of these, you could get around this by connecting the audio output from your computer to the Monitor In jack on the back of your Line 6 device. - Some computers have the audio output of their internal CD drive connected to the internal sound card via a direct analog connection, so the audio from the CD drive is never "seen" by the computer as the CD plays.
-If your computer is set up this way, making your Line 6 device your preferred audio device would mean you could not use the computer's CD to play audio CDs via WinAmp or other programs.
+- If your soundcard provides surround sound via multiple speakers, this would also be a feature that you would lose by making your Line 6 hardware your preferred audio device. - MIDI File Playback Some sound cards also have synthesizer chips onboard that some programs such as Windows[®] Media Player[®] uses to be able to play MIDI files, and some games require it for their MIDI sound playback as well.
+Therefore, MIDI playback sounds might also not be available to you if you were using your Line 6 device as the preferred audio device.
+If your soundcard has one of these, you could get around this by connecting the audio output from your computer to the Monitor In jack on the back of your Line 6 device.
+Another trick to retain synth functionality for MIDI file playback is to go to START > Control Panel > Sound > Audio tab > and set MIDI music playback to "Microsoft GS Wavetable SW Synth" which will play out the Preferred Audio Device. - Some older computers have the audio output of their internal CD drive connected to the internal sound card via a direct analog connection, so the audio from the CD drive is never "seen" by the computer as the CD plays.
+If your computer is set up this way, making your Line 6 device your preferred audio device would mean you could not use the computer's CD to play audio CDs via Windows Media Player or other programs.
 However, you do sometimes get an alternative to enable digital playback of the CD.
-This can be accessed on some Windows® systems by right clicking on the "My Computer" icon on your desktop and choosing Properties.
+This can be accessed on some Windows[®] systems by right clicking on the "My Computer" icon on your desktop and choosing Properties.
 You will then see a tab named Device Manager.
 Select your CD here and navigate to an option to enable digital audio playback of the CD (if this option is provided), and you will now be able to playback audio from your computer's CD drive in any program, and hear it coming out of your Line 6 device.
-If your CD doesn't support digital playback, you could also get around this by connecting the audio output from your computer to the Monitor In (or Aux In) jack of your Line 6 device. - ▲ Return to What Is Topics
+If your CD doesn't support digital playback, you could also get around this by connecting the audio output from your computer to the Monitor In (or Aux In) jack of your Line 6 device.